 Thousands of young people, from junior rangers to college interns, connected with the natural world through Youth in Yosemite Programs.
 Participants in one of those programs, Parks in Focus, explored Yosemite through digital photography and stewardship projects during summer trips to the park.

-Ten wheelchair athletes spend four days adventuring in the park with the inaugural No Limits Yosemite program.
+Ten wheelchair athletes spend five days adventuring in the park with the inaugural No Limits Yosemite program.
 Participants explored trails and rock walls, enjoyed presentations from park rangers, watched the sunrise while cycling through the Valley, and more.

 Butterflies, bees, birds and other pollinators are benefiting from healthier habitat in Yosemite Valley, thanks to hundreds of newly sown native plants.
 In addition to augmenting populations of milkweed and other pollinator-friendly plants, crews removed invasive flora.